 Not lacking in energy, the female Aussie might need some convincing to train.
 However, she’ll have a laser focus once she’s interested and pick things up fast because of the advanced maturity mentioned earlier.

 The female of the breed might be harder to get interested, but once they are, they’ve definitely got a leg up on training.
 Their level of focus and quick learning curve is hard for their easily distracted counterpart.

 Australian Shepherds don’t have as many health concerns as some breeds, but there are a couple of major ones for each gender to worry about.

 The good news is that the biggest health concerns with male Aussies come later in life, which means you have time to neuter your pet and hopefully reduce the possibility of prostatic hyperplasia and testicular cancer.

-Both of these are more common in older dogs, with the hyperplasia affecting its bladder, urinary tract, and kidneys, so whether you have the procedure done or not watch out for symptoms as your pet grows up.
+Both of these are more common in older dogs, with hyperplasia affecting their bladder, urinary tract, and kidneys, so whether you have the procedure done or not, watch out for symptoms as your pet grows up.

 Urinary tract infections are common with female Aussies, which can lead to pain, discomfort, or worse.
 The other main health risk is much more serious with cancer of the mammaries.
 Not only will spaying her reduce both, but also completely prevents uterine and ovarian cancer.

 The life expectancy of all Aussies, barring complications, is 13-15 years.
 To reduce the risk of serious health risks for both genders, you should consider spaying or neutering, but the latest advice is to wait until after they’re mature.

 Post-puberty procedures on the Australian Shepherd lower the risk of any orthopedic issues that have been known to arise if it’s done before they mature.